 The underlying exploration permit of the SUD option was renewed in September 2019 for three years with the option to renew for two additional 2-year terms.
 The permit holder is required to incur minimum exploration expenditures of \$112,000, \$229,000 and \$241,000 during the first, second, and third years respectively.
+SUD will retain a 5% carried interest, in the concession, before any interest retained by the government of Mali.

-As at March 31, 2022, the Company is awaiting final approval for renewal of the permit.
+As at June 30, 2022, the Company is awaiting final approval for renewal of the permit for the Linguekoto Project.